-A Corporate Plan is a key document which sets out the overarching future policy direction of the Council.
-The Executive provide strategic leadership to the authority, and they will lead the organisation using the approved Corporate Plan as a framework.
-It is important therefore that they endorse the Plan and recommend its approval to the decision-making body which is Council.
+A Corporate Plan is a key document that sets out the overarching future policy direction of the Council.
+The adopted Corporate Plan will provide a framework that can be used to provide strategic leadership to the authority and help the Executive make decisions.
+It is important therefore that Full Council adopts the Corporate Plan so that strategic direction can be provided.